-$n_i$ the lattice direction and $\mathcal{C}$ the collision term, Eq.~(\ref{eq:collision}).
-The upper sign applies for the spin-up components $(\Psi_1^+,\Psi_2^+)$ and the lower sign for the spin-down components $(\Psi_1^-,\Psi_2^-)$. \item \textbf{Streaming:} The spinor components are streamed to the closest grid points along the lattice direction $\pm n_a$,
+where $n_i$ is the lattice direction and $\mathcal{C}$ is the collision term, Equation~(\ref{eq:collision}).
+The upper sign applies to the spin-up components $(\Psi_1^+,\Psi_2^+)$ and the lower sign to the spin-down components $(\Psi_1^-,\Psi_2^-)$. \item \textbf{Streaming:} The spinor components are streamed to the closest grid points along the lattice direction $\pm n_a$,